tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Client-side-Logging-with-the-Microsoft-Azure-Storage-SDK-for-Java.md

 ms.author: pemari
 ---

-# Client-side Logging with the Microsoft Azure Storage SDK for Java
+# Client-side logging with the Azure Storage client library for Java

-For instructions on how to install the binaries for the Microsoft Azure storage libraries in your Java project, see the readme file for the project on GitHub: [https://github.com/Azure/azure-storage-java](https://github.com/Azure/azure-storage-java).
+For instructions on how to install the binaries for the Azure Storage client libraries in your Java project, see the readme file for the project on GitHub: [https://github.com/Azure/azure-storage-java](https://github.com/Azure/azure-storage-java).
 This file documents any additional dependencies you must install.

  You must install the optional SLF4J dependency if you are planning to use client-side logging.
 SLF4J is a logging façade that enables you to use many common Java logging frameworks easily from a client application: for more information about SLF4J, see the [SLF4J user manual](http://www.slf4j.org/manual.html).
-For a simple test of how to use SLF4J with the storage SDK, place the **slf4j-api** and **slf4j-simple** JAR files in the build path for your storage client project: this will direct all storage log messages to the console.
+For a simple test of how to use SLF4J with the storage SDK, place the **slf4j-api** and **slf4j-simple** JAR files in the build path for your storage client project.
+All storage log messages are subsequently directed to the console.

  The following sample Java code shows how to switch storage client logging off by default by calling the static method **setLoggingEnabledByDefault**, and then use an **OperationContext** object to enable logging for a specific request: